 In 1839, tragedy struck as Benjamin Warner died.
 At the point of his death, Warner managed the family business making loom harnesses and as an engineer for Jacquard Looms.
 His wife, Ann, stepped in after Warner’s death and took over running the company.
 Her ledger is the only surviving record of her time as the manager, and detail their commercial growth, the clients they worked with and what was purchased.
-Anne is one of the few recorded woman in a senior leadership role within the Warner family business.
+Ann is one of the few recorded women in a senior leadership role within the Warner family business.

 The Warner Family had a long association with the textile industry, although few records have survived.
 According to a history written by Ernest Goodale, the earliest known involvement of the Warner family in the textile industry is with William Warner, who was a scarlet dyer.
 Within a century, the Warner family had shifted from dying to weaving and loom engineering.
 These included John Warner who was an apprentice with William Nash and Benjamin Warner who was a jacquard loom engineer.
 In 1839, aged 40, Benjamin Warner died leaving behind his wife Ann and his only son Benjamin.

 At a time where it would have been uncommon for women to be managing a business in a senior position, Ann’s involvement in a senior role did not seem to hinder growth.
 Management of the textile industry at this point was dominated by men.
 Almost all of Ann’s clients were family-run businesses, with a predominant male work-force.
 Despite limitations facing women in the work-place, the Warner business thrived.
 Clients of Ann’s included the Braintree-based Courtaulds & Co.
 Sadly, little is known about Ann’s time managing the business, this ledger is one of the few surviving records.
 The ledger covers orders placed for loom harnesses between 1844 to 1852, when Benjamin Warner purchased a card cutting machine from Alphonse Burnier.